Support for family members

 Employment for partners

 Partners of scholarship holders may be granted a full New Zealand work visa for the duration of the scholarship, provided they meet Immigration New Zealand requirements, including evidence of funds.
-A job offer is not required and finding work is not guaranteed.
+A job offer is not required.
+But you should note that finding suitable work can be difficult.

-For further information on current visa requirements including evidence of funds refer to the dependant visa information sheet contact Immigration New Zealand (external link)
+For further information on current visa requirements including evidence of funds refer to the dependant visa information page on this website or contact Immigration New Zealand (external link).

 Health care for dependants